mathewlowry/myhub-gpt/Five days in Vancouver.md

 creation date: 2026-04-05 09:30
 modification date: 095 April 2026 09:30:55
 ---
-# "We can just do things": five days in Vancouver
+0# "We can just do things": five days in Vancouver

 **Key topics from AtmosphereConf 2026: making the web social; streams, gardens and communities; science, AI, news and more.**

-The two months before [AtmosphereConf](https://atmosphereconf.org/) were an overwhelming blur of announcements, launches, and new ideas arriving faster than I could read them.
+The months preceding [AtmosphereConf](https://atmosphereconf.org/) (25-30 March) were an overwhelming blur of announcements, launches, and new ideas arriving faster than I could read them.
 The normal pre-conference acceleration, perhaps, but more intense than anything I'd seen.

 When I got to Vancouver, I found plenty of people who felt the same way.
 But we didn't know what we were in for.
 In retrospect, the preceding months had been a slow-paced appetiser.